Projects provide a way of collecting together all your work on a particular topic or course, and automatically granting access to your collaborators.

 The project home page¶

-A project’s home page shows a timeline of activity on the project, the list of members, and links to create new content or browse the project’s existing content.
+A project’s home page shows a timeline of activity on the project, the list of members, review queues belonging to the project, and links to create new content or browse the project’s existing content.

 The timeline shows all activity on exams or questions belonging to the question, as well as comments attached to the project itself.
 Timeline items belonging to each project you’re a member of will also be shown in your personal timeline on the editor homepage.

 The cog icon at the top of the page takes you to the project’s options page.
-On this page you can change any of the project’s settings or, if the project isn’t your personal workspace, delete it.
+On this page you can change any of the project’s settings or, if you’re the project’s owner and it isn’t your personal workspace, delete it.

 Adding someone to a project¶

 From the project’s homepage, click on the settings icon at the top of the list of members to go to the member settings page.
 In the Add a member box, type the name of the person you want to invite.
 If they don’t have an account yet, their email address; they’ll get an email asking them to create an account and when they do, they’ll be given access to your project immediately.

 You can control what project members are allowed to do: if you select Can view then the user will be able to look at, comment on, and download all content in the project, but not change anything.
 If you select Can edit, then they will also be able to create new content or change existing content.
 You can also give project members access to individual exams or questions using the access controls on their respective edit pages.